yashLadha/yashLadha.in/src/pages/blog/golang-vs-java-lambda-performance.md

 All of this provisioning is called as [`INIT`](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html) phase of the lambda function.

-The duration of the `INIT` phase is is commonly referred to as the cold start time for the function.
+The duration of the `INIT` phase is commonly referred to as the cold start time for the function.

 ### Execution Time